charan-yalla/AI-RESUME-BUILDER/README.md

 ## <a name="quick-start">🚀 Quick Start</a>

-Follow these steps to set up the project locally on your machine.
+Follow these steps to set up the project locally:

 ### Prerequisites

-Make sure you have the following installed on your machine:
+Make sure you have the following installed:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en)